yuki-scribbles/yuki-scribbles/README.md

 - Typescript

 # Projects

+PinPin
+- Collaborated with 3 other teamates on a location based social media app
+- Front end: React Native  Backend: NestJS and Prisma, using Docker to run the Postgress database.
+- Contributed to coding part of the backend API and a page of the front end Cowboys with Wands
+- Collaborated with 2 other people on a Unity game
+- Turn based combat system with computer opponents and tilemap
-Journal Buddy
+- Worked on sprite art and computer opponents logic Journal Buddy
 - Collaborated with 4 other people on a react native and firebase project to create an app with a journaling system and habit tracker
-Cowboys with Wands
-- Collaborated with 2 other people on a Unity game project
-- Turn based combat system with computer opponents and tilemap
-- Worked on art as well

 # Interests and Hobbies
 - Drawing